Grand Trunk Western Railroad: More routes

 Over the next two decades through either leases or purchases Grand Trunk acquired several other branch lines in Michigan.
 It took control of the Michigan Air Line Railway through a lease in 1881.
-The line connected with the Chicago, Detroit and Canada Grand Trunk Junction at Richmond, Michigan, and ran to Jackson, Michigan, through Romeo and Pontiac.
-When Grand Trunk purchased the Great Western Railway in 1882 it also acquired the Detroit Grand Haven and Milwaukee Railway (DGH&M), which Great Western had owned since 1877.
-The DGH&M gave Grand trunk a route from Detroit through Pontiac, Durand and Grand Rapids to Grand Haven, Michigan, where it began its Lake Michigan railcar ferry operations in 1902.
+The line connected with the Chicago, Detroit and Canada Grand Trunk Junction at Richmond and ran to Jackson, through Romeo and Pontiac, Michigan.
+When Grand Trunk purchased the Great Western Railway in 1882 it also acquired the Detroit, Grand Haven and Milwaukee Railway (DGH&M), which Great Western had owned since 1877.
+The DGH&M gave Grand Trunk a route from Detroit through Pontiac, Durand and Grand Rapids to Grand Haven, Michigan, where it began its Lake Michigan railcar ferry operations in 1902.
 The DGH&M connected with the Chicago and Grand Trunk at Durand and with the Chicago, Detroit and Canada Grand Trunk Junction in Detroit.
 Durand became a major junction point for Grand Trunk when it continued to increase its mileage.
-It acquired the 96 mi Toledo, Saginaw and Muskegon Railway from Ashley, Michigan, to Muskegon, Michigan, in 1888.
+It acquired the 96 mi Toledo, Saginaw and Muskegon Railway from Ashley to Muskegon, Michigan, in 1888.
 GTR obtained trackage rights to reach the line at Ashley from Owosso, Michigan, with the Toledo, Ann Arbor and North Michigan Railway, the predecessor of the Ann Arbor Railroad.
 Grand Trunk acquired a route into Saginaw, Michigan, in 1890 with the lease of the Cincinnati, Saginaw & Mackinaw Railroad from Durand to Bay City, Michigan.
 The line was the last to be held as a leased property until January 1943, when it was fully merged into Grand Trunk Western.